City of Beautiful Nonsense (1935 film)

-City of Beautiful Nonsense is a 1935 British drama film directed by Adrian Brunel and starring Emlyn Williams, Sophie Stewart and Eve Lister.
-The film is based on the best-selling 1909 novel of the same name by E. Temple Thurston, which had previously been filmed as a silent by Henry Edwards in 1919.
-The plot deals with a young woman who is in love with a penniless composer, but believes she must marry a wealthy man to please her father and only realises after various tribulations that she should follow her heart rather than her head.
+City of Beautiful Nonsense is a lost 1935 British drama film directed by Adrian Brunel and starring Emlyn Williams, Sophie Stewart and Eve Lister.
+It was written by Donovan Pedelty based on the best-selling 1909 novel of the same name by E. Temple Thurston, which had previously been filmed as a silent by Henry Edwards in 1919.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills for The City of Beautiful Nonsense, but no film or video materials.

+Plot

+Jill Dealtry is in love with a penniless composer Jack Grey, but believes she must marry a wealthy man to please her father.
+She realises after various tribulations that she should follow her heart rather than her head.